996 working hour system: Support

-Jack Ma stated that workers should consider 996 "a huge blessing" as there is no way to "achieve the success [one] want[s] without paying extra effort and time", while Richard Liu, founder of JD.com, said that "Slackers are not my brothers!"
+Jack Ma stated that workers should consider 996 "a huge blessing" as there is no way to "achieve the success [one] want[s] without paying extra effort and time."
 Jason Calacanis, an entrepreneur and angel investor, describes 996 as "the same exact work ethic that built America".

 Criticism

 Several Chinese media outlets criticized the 996 working system.
 Xin Shi Ping of the Xinhua News Agency said that the system "violates labor law and overtakes health and the future.
 It does harm to hard-working workers and is a misunderstanding of the hard-working spirit".
 The People's Daily wrote that "advocating 'hard work' does not mean resorting to and enforcing the 996 system", while an editorial in the China News Service said that it is "unnecessary to exchange life for money".

-Beijing Daily criticized Jack Ma and Richard Liu for "boasting" the 996 work schedule, claiming that it is "aimed at disguising reduction of salary or lay-off", while Wang Xinya, a writer for Banyuetan, stated that some entrepreneurs disregarded the law and associate 996 with hard work, calling it "poisonous chicken soup" (毒鸡汤).
+Beijing Daily criticized Jack Ma and Richard Liu for "boasting" the 996 work schedule, claiming that it is "aimed at disguising reduction of salary or lay-off", while Wang Xinya, a writer for Banyuetan, stated that some entrepreneurs disregarded the law and associate 996 with hard work, calling it "poisonous chicken soup (毒鸡汤).
 Wang also stated that the system has nothing to do with employee diligence, but has everything to do with company interests.

 Python creator Guido van Rossum described the 996 work schedule as "inhumane" in a tweet commenting on an SCMP article about 996.
 In 2021, Chinese scholars stressed on policy-makers that "there is a need to reform work policies to realize the lowering of working time per worker in China (and also to curb excessive-work cultures like 996)".
 Without such initiatives, the dual circulation policy is doomed to fail, they argued.

 Some European entrepreneurs argued that 996 is contrary to European values, that it leads to a brain drain, and that the bigger problem for startups is financing.